E-commerce Returns Management: Processes & Best Practices

 Let’s break down the process step-by-step:

-1. Customer returns the product: Say a customer buys a product online and decides to return it after it gets delivered.
-Here is where the e-commerce returns management process begins.
-At this stage, it’s important to ensure a hassle-free return process – ideally, have door pickup.
+- Customer returns the product: Say a customer buys a product online and returns it after it is delivered.
+Here, the e-commerce returns management process begins.
+At this stage, it’s important to ensure a hassle-free return process—ideally, have door pickup.

-2. Business inspects the product: Once the item is returned, it is important for the business to inspect it thoroughly.
+- Business inspects the product: Once the item is returned, the business must thoroughly inspect it.
 This step is vital to ensure the product is in its original condition and meets the return policy criteria.
 The inspection might involve checking for any damage, verifying that it is the correct item, and ensuring that it hasn’t been excessively used or altered.

 Challenges in e-commerce returns